Tesla's Musk relocates to Texas from California; compares himself to war general | Technology

 Tesla's Musk relocates to Texas from California; compares himself to war general

-Silicon Valley billionaire Elon Musk said on Tuesday he had relocated to Texas from California as he wants to focus more on the new Tesla Inc plant and his SpaceX venture.
+Silicon Valley billionaire Elon Musk said on Tuesday he had relocated to Texas from California as he wanted to focus more on Tesla Inc's new electric car plant and his SpaceX venture in the Lone Star state.

 Musk confirmed the move in an interview with Matt Murray, the Wall Street Journal's editor in chief.
 "The two biggest things that I got going on right now are the Starship development in South Texas ... and then the big new U.S. factory for Tesla," the 49-year-old Tesla chief said.